Independent reference. Not affiliated with any vendor mentioned on this site.

 What is Sentinel Basic Logs and when should I use it?

-Basic Logs is a cheaper ingest tier ($1.64/GB) for high-volume sources where full-text search is not required.
-Searches against Basic Logs cost $0.013 per GB scanned.
+Basic Logs is a cheaper ingest tier ($1.00/GB on the simplified Sentinel meter, East US) for high-volume sources where full-text search is not required.
+Searches against Basic Logs cost $0.005 per GB scanned.
 The model fits sources like network firewall logs, NetFlow, and IIS logs where volume is high and the value is mostly in archival or specific-query retrieval.
 Detection rules and Analytics rules cannot run against Basic Logs, so primary security telemetry stays in the standard tier.

 How does Sentinel pricing compare to Splunk?

-At 50 GB per day, Sentinel PAYG runs roughly $95K per year on licensing alone, against Splunk Cloud at approximately $135K for the equivalent.
-At 200 GB per day with commitment tiers, Sentinel sits around $242K against Splunk Cloud at $400K-plus.
+At 50 GB per day, Sentinel runs roughly $59K-$78K per year on licensing alone (50 GB promotional commit vs PAYG), against Splunk Cloud at approximately $135K for the equivalent.
+At 200 GB per day with commitment tiers, Sentinel sits around $200K against Splunk Cloud at $400K-plus.
 Sentinel's free Microsoft data widens the gap further for Microsoft 365 environments.
 Splunk wins on analyst experience and search depth; Sentinel wins on TCO for most mid-market and enterprise Microsoft-shop deployments.

 Is Sentinel a true SIEM or just log analytics?